Rare Horses of the World K - O

 Colors - Found in all colors, piebalds and skewbalds traditionally favored.

-Origin - Origins are unknown, but bloodline documentation dates back to 1212 AD and was originally bred as a war horse.
+Origin – Origins are unknown, but traditional accounts of their bloodlines dates back to 1212 AD and they were originally bred as a war horses.

 Build - Compact and sturdy medium sized pony, with a short back and sloping shoulders.